ChristinaDCho/Investigation-on-the-Relationship-Between-Calorie-Count-and-Other-Nutritional-Information-of-Recipes/README.md

 |`'rating'`|User-submitted rating |
 |`'review'`|Review text |

+[^1]: Steffen Jahn, Ossama Elshiewy, Tim Döring, Yasemin Boztug, Truthful yet misleading: Consumer response to ‘low fat’ food with high sugar content, Food Quality and Preference, Volume 109, 2023, 104900, ISSN 0950-3293, https://www.sciencedirect.com/science/article/abs/pii/S0950329323000940

 ---

 # Data Cleaning and Exploratory Data Analysis

-1. We merged the  RAW_recipes.csv and RAW_interactions.csv files using a left join on the id and recipe_id columns to be able to work with both files simultaneously.
+1. We merged the  RAW_recipes.csv and RAW_interactions.csv files using a left merge on the id and recipe_id columns to be able to work with both files simultaneously.

 2. We replaced ratings of 0 with NaN, under the assumption they are not valid ratings, as ratings can only be from 1 to 5.

-3. We decided to extract the data from the nutrition column which was list in a string form and we transformed the values  into other columns: calories, total_fat_pdv, sugar_pdv, sodium_pdv, protein_pdv, sat_fat_pdv, carb_pdv.
+3. We decided to extract the data from the nutrition column which was list in a string form and we transformed the values into other columns: calories, total_fat_pdv, sugar_pdv, sodium_pdv, protein_pdv, sat_fat_pdv, carb_pdv and converted each of these into floats.

 4. We replaced missing values in columns calories, sugar_pdv, total_fat_pdv and rating in order to ensure data accuracy.

+5. Then, we calculated the average rating of each recipe.

-5. After cleaning, our dataset recipes_rating has 234429 rows and 26 columns.
+6. After cleaning, our dataset recipes_rating has 234429 rows and 26 columns.
 The relevant columns and the type of data they contain is below.

 ## Result